 Moment Factory invited Thibault Manchon, founder and president of Cultival, an agency specializing in the operational management of cultural experiences in France, to present the fruits of its partnership with Moment Factory.
 The goal of the partnership is to create permanent immersive shows that enhance architectural heritage and heighten attractiveness, acting as a powerful lever for tourism.

 This partnership will lead to the creation of a major project at the internationally renowned Musée de l’Armée at the Hôtel National des Invalides, in Paris.

-This new collaboration, which will continue for a full 10 years, will produce an immersive experience called Aura Invalides, which will be available to the public year-round starting in the fall of 2022.
+This new collaboration, which will continue for a full 10 years, will produce an immersive experience called Aura Invalides, which will be available to the public year-round in 2023.

 Through light effects, video mapping and original orchestral music, “this incredible immersive show elevates the history and architectural qualities of the Dôme des Invalides, providing visitors with a way to rediscover its fascinating and majestic heritage,” said Ariane James-Sarazin, General Curator and Assistant director of the Musée de l’Armée.

 Thibault Manchon said, “Aura Invalides represents the extraordinary and sensational expression of the strategic and promising alliance between Cultival and Moment Factory’s teams.”

 Moment Factory took advantage of the event to share information on its latest exclusive collaboration with the town of Soissons, France, and ETC Audiovisual.